Are your pallets secure enough to pass

 Is your stretch film secure?

 If the results of the stability testing find your stretch film isn’t up to scratch, we recommend securing your pallets with Extremus Stretch Film, a high performance load holding film.
-Extremus was engineered specifically to meet the requirements of the EUMOS 40509 cargo transport safety legislation that has now been incorporated into the 2014/47 directive.
+Extremus was engineered specifically to meet the requirements of the EUMOS 40509 cargo transport safety standard that has now been incorporated into the 2014/47 directive.

 Its unique blend of polymers makes Extremus one of the strongest films on the market.
 It has a higher tear resistance compared to standard stretch films and its substantially thinner gauge means less film is required to wrap each load, saving you money.
 When correctly applied, Extremus promises excellent containment, stability and safety of every load.